-Again, this is what to expect when you plunk down a bet at a casino, racetrack, or with some other legally operated gaming business … don't expect your buddy or the guy in accounting who's running an office pool to withhold taxes (although, technically, they should).
+Again, this is what to expect when you plunk down a bet at a casino, racetrack, sports betting parlor, or with some other legally operated gaming business … don't expect your buddy or the guy in accounting who's running an office pool to withhold taxes (although, technically, they should).

 Your Losses Might Be Deductible

 Did you have a bad night at the blackjack table or pick the wrong horse to win?
-There's a silver lining if you lose a bet or two—your gambling losses might be deductible.
+There's a possible silver lining if you lose a bet or two — your gambling losses might be deductible.
 (Gambling losses include the actual cost of wagers plus related expenses, such as travel to and from a casino or other gambling establishment.)

 There are a couple of important catches, though.
 First, unless you're a professional gambler (more on that in a second), you have to itemize in order to deduct gambling losses (itemized deductions are claimed on Schedule A).
-Since the 2017 tax reform law basically doubled the standard deduction, most people aren't going to itemize anymore.
-So if you claim the standard deduction, you're out of luck twice—once for losing your bet and once for not being able to deduct your gambling losses.
+Unfortunately, most people don't itemize.
+So, if you claim the standard deduction, you're out of luck twice — once for losing your bet and once for not being able to deduct your gambling losses.

 Second, you can't deduct gambling losses that are more than the winnings you report on your return.
 For example, if you won $100 on one bet but lost $300 on a few others, you can only deduct the first $100 of losses.
 If you were totally down on your luck and had absolutely no gambling winnings for the year, you can't deduct any of your losses.